Shitpost-Sunkern/PMDO-Leaderboard/index.md

 ---

-Post your replays in the #playthroughs-share channel in the PMDO Discord to get put up on the leaderboard!
+Post your replays in the #pmdo-playthroughs channel in the PMDO Discord to get put up on the leaderboard!
 It's OK if you didn't clear the dungeon &mdash; if you get a personal best, that's good too.

 Please feel free to contact us about any other concerns (e.g. name changes, removing your records)